plone/plone.contentrules/plone/contentrules/README.txt

 Stuff to test:

-- asserts still not working
 - executing a rule when you have elements that return false, ie stop execution
 - multiple rule elements
 - multiple rules
 - test event filtering

-demonstrate:
-- logging rule registered for Interface
+- extended API for RuleManager

 implement:

-- update implementations from engine.interfaces!
-- filtering by event
 - storing rule element type in specificRule.elements